ESMValGroup/ESMValTool-AR6-OriginalCode-FinalFigures/IPCC_README_files/README_AR6_WG1_Chap3_Figure3_26_OceanHeatContent.md

 From there the calculation of the "heat content" was:

-a) The global ocean heat content is interpreted to be calculated as the volume integral of the product of in situ density, ρ, and potential enthalpy, h0 (with reference sea pressure of 0 dbar).
+1. The global ocean heat content is interpreted to be calculated as the volume integral of the product of in situ density, ρ, and potential enthalpy, h0 (with reference sea pressure of 0 dbar).

-b) The in situ density is calculated using gsw_rho(SA,CT,p).
+2. The in situ density is calculated using gsw_rho(SA,CT,p).
     Here the actual pressure at the target depth is used (i.e., the mass of the water).

-c) The *surface referenced* enthalpy should be calculated using gsw_enthalpy(SA,CT,0).
+3. The *surface referenced* enthalpy should be calculated using gsw_enthalpy(SA,CT,0).
    Note that here the 0 dbar pressure is critical to arrive at the surface value, which is the value of enthalpy and absolute salinity that is available for exchange with the atmosphere.

-d) The product of the in situ density times the surface-referenced enthalpy is the relevant energy quantity: gsw_rho(SA,CT,p)*gsw_enthalpy(SA,CT,0)
+4. The product of the in situ density times the surface-referenced enthalpy is the relevant energy quantity: gsw_rho(SA,CT,p)*gsw_enthalpy(SA,CT,0)

-e) For the anomalous energy, we calculate: gsw_rho(SA,CT,p)*gsw_enthalpy(SA,CT,0)-gsw_rho(<SA>,<CT>,p)*gsw_enthalpy(<SA>,<CT>,0).
+5. For the anomalous energy, we calculate: gsw_rho(SA,CT,p)*gsw_enthalpy(SA,CT,0)-gsw_rho(<SA>,<CT>,p)*gsw_enthalpy(<SA>,<CT>,0).

-f) integrate the surface-referenced enthalpy times rho, i.e., the previous line gives the 3D integrand, and then we want to integrate it from the bottom up.
+6. integrate the surface-referenced enthalpy times rho, i.e., the previous line gives the 3D integrand, and then we want to integrate it from the bottom up.